-In his home, Himesh helps by running errands.
-He lives with his father and his mother.
+Himesh lives with his father and his mother.
+He is responsible for running errands.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.
 There are 3 children in the family.

 For fun, Himesh enjoys playing with friends.
 He attends church activities regularly and is in pre-school where his performance is average.